stadid/webcontrol/README.md

 • Allows changing all available (in ebusd configuration) settings for the controller and heat generator (experimental function for advanced users).

-• Export of available controller settings to a TXT file.
+• Controller settings export into a TXT file.

 • Automatic adjustment of the heat curve for selected heating circuits based on outdoor temperature (experimental function for experienced users).